WordPress/wordpress-playground/packages/docs/site/docs/main/contributing/index.md

 As such, please be aware of the implications your contributions will fall under:

--   When you contribute, your contributions are licensed under GPL
+-   When you contribute, you agree to license your contributions under the GPLv2 (or later) license
 -   The GPL license has strong copyleft provisions that ensure all derivative works remain open-source and under the same license terms, thereby promoting a collaborative development environment.
 -   The GPL license encourages contributing any changes, bug fixes, or new features back to the original codebase.
 -   The GPL license ensures that the project remains free and open-source, not only in terms of cost but also with respect to the freedom to use, modify, and distribute the software.